tiagomonteiro0715/keras-chest_r-ray-analysis/README.md

 -----

-The motivation behind this project was to gain a better understanding of tensorflow 2.4 and to serve as an example for future projects of the same tyope.
+The motivation behind this project was to gain a better understanding of tensorflow 2.4 and to serve as an example for future projects of the same type.

 Essencially, it takes a dataset of images builds a model that classifies chest images with and without cancer.
 I used tensorflow because it was, in my point of view, the best machine lerning framework for programming enthusiasts in this subfield.